phantom0004/Project-Spectral/README.md

 The following features are currently planned for Project Spectral:

-1. AI Foundation (📍 Currently at this step)
+1. AI Foundation (✅ Stage Complete)
     - Leverage a pre-trained LLM as the foundational model, optimized for handling simple question-and-answer tasks with exceptional natural language processing (NLP) capabilities.

-2. Cybersecurity Focus
+2. Cybersecurity Focus (📍 Currently at this step)
     - Finetune the AI for ethical hacking tasks, emphasizing vulnerability assessment, exploitation and more.

+**➡️ Major repository update coming soon!
+An update will be sent out after this phase is completed.**

 3. Safe Terminal Access
     - Enable the AI to execute terminal commands securely with safeguards to ensure only authorized actions are performed.